-"[t]he recent changes in legislation have created a lot of excitement among the community.
+"[t]he recent changes in legislation has created a lot of excitement among the community.
 Many people who have been wanting to build ADUs are now inspired and have been in contact."

-With the new state ADU legislation, however, the public is the most concerned about parking.
-One jurisdiction from the San Francisco Bay Area, while responding that their public is "supportive" and noting an increase in inquiries from homeowners interested in ADU development, also pointed out that they have "heard concerns from community members, especially long term residents, that relaxed ADU regulations may lead to increased traffic and parking issues."
+Francisco Bay Area, while responding that their public is "supportive" and noting an increase in inquiries from homeowners interested in ADU development, also pointed out that they have "heard concerns from community members, especially long term residents, that relaxed ADU regulations may lead to increased traffic and parking issues."
 A total of 33 jurisdictions indicated parking concerns in relation to the State's relaxed parking requirements for ADUs; still, two-thirds of these jurisdictions have a supportive public.
 While the general public may have concerns about parking in relation to more widespread ADU development, it does not seem to hinder popular support for the state legislation.